 Make a really big deal out of it.
 “Hey!
 How’s it going!”
 If your dog breaks from the position, put her back.
 Remember to train your dog in small steps, so if this step is too challenging for her, return to an easier step so she can be successful.

 6. Practice with a family member to get your dog not to bark at the doorbell

 The next step is to have an understanding friend or family member come to the door.
 Have them enter and re-enter the door 10 times so your dog gets lots of practice.

 The hardest part about teaching a dog not to jump, bark or break a stay position at the door is most people who visit love dogs.
 Dog lovers naturally pet, talk to, look at and make a big deal over the dog.
 I do the same thing.
 We dog lovers even say things like, “Oh, it’s OK if he jumps.
 I don’t mind.”
 It’s very hard for a dog to stay if someone new is talking to them in an excited voice or just making a big deal about the dog in general.

-8. Be consistent with this every time the doorbell rings.
+8. Be consistent every time the doorbell rings

 Dog owners tend to be pretty lenient with their dogs around other dog owners.
 At least I am.
 When my family members visit, I know they love Ace and don’t care if he gets pushy.
 They are even tolerant when he drools on their pants.
 But what does this teach my dog?
 It teaches him that sometimes he can get away with whatever he wants.

 9. Practice at all the doors like the side door or back door